Films/Shows

 Click on the image to buy!

 This movie, starring Stephen Chow, is based only loosely on Xiyouji.
 It is actually a parody of the story.
 It has the same characters, and that's just about it.
 The plot, the characterizations, the hilarious scenes, practically everything is original.
-It's full to brim with slapstick humour, which is what we've come to expect of a Stephen Chow movie.
+It's filled to the brim with slapstick humour, which is what we've come to expect of a Stephen Chow movie.
 It has been dubbed by some as the 'Best Stephen Chow movie ever', and even if it isn't, it's surely one of the best.
 The story unfolds when a bandit chief, Joker (who is actually Wu Kong), gets entangled with two sisters who are actually immortals.
 Without giving away too much of the plot, let's just say Joker ends up 500 years in the past, where he gets to meet himself - The Monkey King.
 Yeah, the plot's a little messed up and all, but hey, it's laugh-your-ass-off funny!
 Part One has more humour scenes than Part Two, so it's a lighter watch too.

 A Chinese Odyssey Part Two: Cinderella